arnav108276/Search-Optimization-in-linked-list/README.md

 ## Usage

 1. **Running the Algorithm**:
-    - Modify the target and node list in `fitness.c` to match your specific search space.
+    - Modify the target and node list in `gwo.c` to match your specific search space.
     - Compile and execute the program as described in the Installation section.

 ---